≡ Menu

 • Do you belong to any unions or organizations that sanction the events you compete in?

-These initial questions will usually help guide a life insurance company on whether or not they are going to need to learn more information about your activities before moving forward with your application.
+These initial questions will usually help a life insurance company determine whether they need to learn more about your activities before proceeding with your application.

 Now…